Information for International Scholars

 Discover East Westphalia-Lippe!
 The region offers lots of opportunities to enjoy culture and nature.
 Here are some examples:

 Members of HSBI can also benefit from the university sports programme.
 Together with Bielefeld University, HSBI offers a variety of sports courses.
-On the website of Bielefeld University, you find the program and the terms and conditions of participation.
+On the Bielefeld University's website, you find the programme and the terms and conditions of participation.

-At HSBI's university library, you can use the freely available PCs and read or borrow books.
+At HSBI’s library, you can use the freely available PCs and read or borrow books.
 In addition, the library has acquired access to numerous digital texts.
-If you have any questions, the library team will be happy to help you and also to offer you advice on literature processing programs such as Citavi.
-Here is a video introducing the library.
+If you have any questions, the library team will be happy to help you and also to offer you advice on literature processing programmes such as Citavi.

-HSBI's library has three locations: at Bielefeld Campus, Minden Campus and Lampingstraße.
-In Gütersloh, you can order books from the other locations via the Gütersloh's municipal library.
+HSBI’s library has three locations: at Bielefeld Campus, Minden Campus and Lampingstrasse.
+In Gütersloh, you can order books from the other locations via Gütersloh’s municipal library.

 Help with IT questions and ILIAS